Homemade Blueberry Muffins Recipe

 • Preheat oven to 400 degrees F.

-• Prepare a muffin pan with liners or non stick spray.
+• Prepare a muffin pan with tulip muffin liners.
 Set aside.

-• In a large mixing bowl, whisk together flour, sugar, baking powder, and salt.
+• In a medium mixing bowl, whisk together flour, sugar, baking soda, baking powder, and salt.
+Set aside.

 • Put blueberries in a small bowl.
-Add 1 heaping tablespoon of the flour/sugar mixture and toss.
+Add 1 teaspoon of the flour/sugar mixture and toss.
 Set aside.

-• Generously sprinkle tops of muffins with sanding sugar or regular granulated sugar.
+• Generously sprinkle tops of muffins with sanding sugar.
+(Optional)

 homemade blueberry muffin on tulip wrapper 2022

-• To brighten the taste, add 1 heaping teaspoon of fresh lemon zest.
+• Lemon zest: For a brighter flavor, add 1 heaping teaspoon of fresh lemon zest to the batter.

-• Store these muffins in an airtight container at room temperature for up to 2 days.
-After that, place them in the refrigerator.
+• Storage: Store muffins in an airtight container at room temperature for up to two days.
+After that, refrigerate.

 blueberry muffin sliced on plate 2025